Free thing is good just because it’s free. But sometimes it costs you more. If you want to host your site on a free web host, you need to think again.

 First of all, nothing is free.
 There are must be some catches that you don’t know.
 To make things easier for you, I am going to share 20 reasons why you should avoid free web host.

 After reading the post, you will know the dark sides of free web hosting services.
 Now let’s see the reasons.

 Your site crashes.
 Database got wrecked.
 Someone hacked your site.
 It’s your headache, and you can’t expect your free host to fix it.
 They won’t provide 24×7 Live Chat support or Ticket System.

 Even if you mail to the default Support email address (say firstname.lastname@example.org), it will take years to get a reply, I bet that will also be a default one like, “Your query has been received and a member of our staff will review it and reply accordingly.”
 The End.

 If you ask, “Why would someone give something for free?”, the term “Advertisement” comes into play.
 They monetize your account or your blog and earn through it.

 In exchange for your free hosting space, they will keep advertisements on your site.
-These advertisments support your free host and give them the money they invested.
-The advertisements will be normally pop up and pop-under.
+These advertisements support your free host and give them the money they invested.
+The advertisements will normally be pop-up and pop-under.

-In Websites : They used to display a leaderboard ad at the top of every website hosted on their free hosting servers.
-A big loss for blog owners.
+In Websites: They used to display a leaderboard ad at the top of every website hosted on their free hosting servers.
+A significant loss for blog owners.

 3. Bad Downtime